 Being consistent with a nighttime routine plays a vital role in promoting children’s growth and development.
 Doing the same things, in the same order, at about the same time each night helps develop a sense of security and control for your child.
 It can take some time to figure out what works for your family.
-We spoke with the staff and specialists from Sanford Children's CHILD Services to find out what you shouldn’t be doing when it comes to setting up your child’s bedtime routine.
+We spoke with the staff and educators from Sanford Children's CHILD Services to find out what you shouldn’t be doing when it comes to setting up your child’s bedtime routine.

 Do NOT expect perfection.
 Whether the routine is new to your child or you’re making changes to a routine that’s already been established, it can be hard for your child to change along with the routine.
-According to Susan Illg, Family Life Specialist from Sanford Children’s CHILD Services, “Children really do want and need routines, but they may push the limits that are set by their parents.”
+According to a Family Life Educator from Sanford Children’s CHILD Services, “Children really do want and need routines, but they may push the limits that are set by their parents.”
 Your kids will get out of bed after you tuck them in.
 They will try to challenge your boundaries, but it won’t last forever.
 As your kids become more used to their routines, the easier their nights (and yours) will become.

 Do NOT encourage high intensity physical activity before bed.
 Making time for movement throughout the day is vital to having a healthy, happy kid.
 However, depending on the age of your child, your routine may need to start sooner than later.
 Doing high intensity physical activity earlier in the day actually helps you child sleep better!
 Try to encourage movement earlier in the day, it will use their energy sooner and make them more tired for bedtime.